^

 • Cystoscopy.

 Particular attention is paid to cystoscopy.
 This diagnostic method is quite traumatic and painful.
-It is carried out with the help of an endoscope, which performs a morphological study of the walls of the bladder.
-It allows to detect tumoral neoplasms, ulcerous changes, fistula, urinary stones and foreign bodies.
+It is performed using an endoscope, which performs a morphological examination of the bladder walls.
+It allows detecting tumors, ulcerative changes, fistulas, urinary stones and foreign bodies.
 Cystoscopy is contraindicated in acute inflammatory disease, since the introduction of an endoscope into the affected organ can lead to the spread of infection through the genitourinary system.

 Differential diagnosis

 In its symptoms, trigonitis is similar to other diseases of the genitourinary system.
-Differential diagnosis is necessary to determine the real cause of the pathological condition.
-First of all, cervical cystitis is differentiated with a number of other diseases that can occur with dysuria:
+Differential diagnostics are necessary to determine the real cause of the pathological condition.
+First of all, cervical cystitis is differentiated from a number of other diseases that can occur with dysuria:

 • Prostatitis (acute, chronic).